GoogleChrome/web.dev/src/site/content/en/blog/predictive-prefetching/index.md

 ![Prefetching example](guess-1.png)

-Prefetching is a technique which allows you to download in the background and save into the cache resources that you think the user will need soon.
-The usual way to do this is by using `<link rel="prefetch">`.
-Two common pitfalls with prefetching are:
+Prefetching allows the browser to download and cache resources that the user is likely to need soon.
+The usual method is to use `<link rel="prefetch">`, but there are two common pitfalls:

 - Prefetching too many resources and consuming a lot of data (*overfetching*)
 - Never prefetching the resources the user needs